 Charles “Andy” Penn was appointed as the Chief of the Arlington County Police Department (ACPD) on June 4, 2021, following a nine-month period as the Acting Chief of Police.
 During his tenure as Acting Chief, Penn provided oversight, direction and strategic planning for all aspects of the Police Department.
 He is committed to advancing best practices in policing and identified and focused departmental efforts in several key areas including implementing a Body Worn Camera Program, establishing internal workgroups to review police practices, including creating an Bias-Free Policing policy, and legislative changes and joining area law enforcement agencies in the formation of the Northern Virginia Critical Incident Response Team.
 Penn will guide the agency during a transitional time in law enforcement while focusing on trust, transparency, accountability and communications.

-Penn is a 29-year veteran of the ACPD, beginning his career as a patrol officer in 1992.
+Penn has served with the ACPD for over 30 years, beginning his career as a patrol officer in 1992.
 He rose through the ranks and was promoted to Deputy Chief of Police in July 2015.
 In this role, Penn led the Operations Division, overseeing the daily operations of two Patrol Sections, Community Resource Section, Tactical Operations Section, Operation Support Section and the Special Operations Section.
 He also led the Systems Management Division, which oversees the Human Resources Management Section, Support Management Section, Training Unit, Tactical Training Unit, Property and Evidence Unit, Procurement and the Fiscal Management Unit.
 Penn has extensive investigative experience having previously held positions in the Auto Theft Unit, Homicide/Robbery Unit and the Internal Affairs Section.